aep-dev/aep.dev/aip/general/0193/aip.md

 necessary, the service **should** provide a link where a reader can get more information or ask questions to help resolve the issue.

+Below are some examples of good errors and not so good errors:

+    ❌  Invalid Book Name.
+    ✅  Book name must be between 5 and 50 characters.

+    ❌  Access is denied
+    ✅  Only admin users have access to this resource.

+    ❌  Bad input
+    ✅  'ID' must be provided in the input

 ### Localization

 Error messages **must** be in American English.
 If a localized error message is